-The only exception to these rules are loans classified as capital expenditure and raised by the Council for the purposes of funding third party loans.
+The only exception to these rules are loans classified as capital expenditure and raised by the Council for the purposes of onlending to its wholly owned entity This Land.
 No MRP will be charged on this debt liability as the loans will be repaid in full in later years.
-This approach will be reviewed on an loan by loan basis annually to ensure this remains a prudent approach, otherwise MRP charge may be introduced.
+This approach will be reviewed on an annual basis to ensure this remains a prudent approach.